nardleram/we4v/README.md

+## we4v
-## we4v, a social-governance and direct-democracy online app that fixes power at the local level, while permitting only information-sharing and administrative functionality to all groups and teams spanning geographic regions larger than the local.
+### A social-governance and direct-democracy online app that fixes power at the local level, while only permitting information-sharing and administrative functionality to any groups and teams spanning geographic  regions larger than the local.